aMarcireau/origami/README.md

 In order to create a new release, run:
 1. `npm run-script build` to generate production builds for each supported platform.
 2. `npm run-script release` to create a new Github release (requires administration rights on this repository).

+To build Windows apps with macOS Catalina, one must patch Wine (see https://github.com/electron/node-rcedit/issues/51#issuecomment-546234084).

 The code documentation is held in the [Wiki](https://github.com/aMarcireau/origami/wiki).